Old Hyde Park

 This committee maintains a healthy relationship with the KCPD and updates members about issues in the neighborhood.
 The committee is headed by Marty Phillips.

-MEET OUR AREA OFFICER
+MEET OUR AREA OFFICERS

 Old Hyde Park uniquely reflects the Kansas City’s golden age of growth in the late 19th and early 20th centuries with a great variety of architectural styles – exuberant Victorian, more subdued Classical and Colonial Revival, variations on traditional Craftsman theme, and a unique Midwestern Prairie style.
 Students and aficionados of history will find fine examples of the “Kansas City Shirtwaist” and Colonnaded Apartments, with large hotel apartments like the Bellerive.